 Crawford Castle, Medieval castle in Crawford, Scotland.

-William Lindsay built the stone fortress after marrying into the local ruling family, replacing an earlier timber structure that had stood on the mound.
-The castle then became a family stronghold that remained important to the area through the medieval period and beyond.
+William Lindsay built the stone castle after marrying into the local ruling family, replacing a timber structure that had stood on the same mound.
+The castle remained a stronghold for the Lindsay family throughout the medieval period.

 The castle was closely tied to the Lindsay family, who lived here and shaped the area's importance over many generations.
 Its role as a family seat meant the building reflected the power and status of one of the region's leading houses.